mvolkmann/blog/src/deno.md

 ## Debugging

-Deno programs can be debugged using the Chrome DevTools Debugger with the following steps:
+Deno programs can be debugged using the Chrome DevTools Debugger.
+It supports source maps which enables stepping through TypeScript code while actually running JavaScript code produced by the compiler.
+The steps to use the debugger are:

 1. Start the script by entering
-   `deno run --inspect-brk --inspect-brk --allow-read --allow-net some_name.ts`
+   `deno run -A --inspect-brk some_name.ts`
 2. Browse `chrome://inspect`
 3. Click the "inspect" link at the bottom of the Chrome window to open another Chrome window.